kpreid/rendiff/README.md

 * `rendiff/` is the library containing the algorithm.
 * `cli/` (package name `rendiff-cli`) is a command-line tool to run the algorithm on pairs of image files.
+* `interop/` is used only for shared code in this workspace.

 License
 -------